15 Tips To Make Pumping Suck Less - Baby Chick

 Shop Here

-First and foremost, a good pumping bra will help you hold the flanges in place while you pump, so you can use your hands to shop online from your phone (this cannot be just me).
-This hands-free pumping and nursing bra is a great option, especially if you pump and nurse.
-It makes it very easy to do both without changing your bra.
+First and foremost, a good pumping bra will help you hold the flanges in place while you pump, allowing you to keep your hands free.
+This hands-free pumping and nursing bra is a great option, especially for those who pump and nurse.
+It makes it very easy to do both without having to change your bra.

 2. Try This Nursing Bra Hack